Best Ever Fresh Strawberry Pie

 - 1 teaspoon butter

 - In a large bowl, mix flour, sugar and salt; cut in shortening until crumbly.
 Gradually add vinegar and milk, tossing with a fork until dough holds together when pressed.
-Shape into a disk; wrap in plastic.
-Refrigerate 1 hour or overnight.
+Shape into a disk; wrap and refrigerate 1 hour or overnight.

 - On a lightly floured surface, roll dough to a 1/8-in.-thick circle; transfer to a 9-in. deep-dish pie plate.
 Trim pastry to 1/2 in. beyond rim of plate; flute edge.
 Refrigerate 30 minutes.
 Preheat oven to 425°.

 - Line pastry with a double thickness of foil.
 Fill with pie weights, dried beans or uncooked rice.
 Bake on a lower oven rack 20-25 minutes or until edges are golden brown.
 Remove foil and weights; bake 3-6 minutes longer or until bottom is golden brown.
 Cool completely on a wire rack.

-- In a bowl, beat cream cheese, confectioners' sugar, lemon peel and extract until blended.
+- In a bowl, beat cream cheese, confectioners' sugar, lemon zest and extract until blended.
 Spread carefully onto bottom of crust.
 Refrigerate while preparing topping.